davy7125/polyphone/en/manual/soundfont-editor/editing-pages/editing-of-the-general-information.md

-The page for editing the general information is displayed when the header :guilabel:`General` is selected in the [tree](manual/soundfont-editor/tree.md).
+The page for editing the general information is displayed when the header :guilabel:`General` is selected in the [tree].
 This page is made of three kinds of elements:

 * [editable fields](#doc_edit),